1100011Dawg/Obsidian_Dawson/School/IB BIO/Topic C.md

   - **Nature Reserve**
 	  - Larger size is better
 	  - Reserves with less edge are better
-		  - Some species might benefiet from more edge
+		  - Some species might benefit from more edge(ex:Cowbirds)
 	  - Clustered reserves are better
 	  - Habitat corridors are good
 		  - Hedgerows provide natural corridors